springboardmentor0-commits/Netflix-Content-Strategy-Analyser-Insights-into-Global-Streaming-Trends/README.md

 ## Milestones

-### Milestone 1 – Requirements & Dataset Preparation
+### Milestone 1: Requirements & Dataset Preparation (Week 1 & 2)
+- Defined the project scope and success metrics.
-- Collected the Netflix dataset.
+- Loaded the Netflix Kaggle dataset.
-- Explored the dataset structure.
-- Identified missing values and duplicates.
+- Cleaned the dataset by handling missing values and removing duplicates.
-- Prepared the dataset for analysis.

-### Milestone 2 – Data Cleaning & Preprocessing
-- Removed duplicate records.
-- Handled missing values.
-- Converted date columns into the correct format.
-- Saved the cleaned dataset.
+- Normalized categorical features such as genre, rating, and country.

-### Milestone 3 – Exploratory Data Analysis (EDA)
+### Milestone 2: EDA & Feature Engineering (Week 3 & 4)
-- Analyzed Movies vs TV Shows.
+- Analyzed Netflix content growth over time.
-- Visualized content added per year.
+- Visualized the distribution of genres, ratings, and content types.
+- Identified country-wise content contributions.
+- Created derived features such as Content Length Category and Original vs. Licensed.

+### Milestone 3: Modeling & Advanced Analysis (Week 5 & 6)
+- Applied K-Means clustering to group Netflix titles.
+- Built a Random Forest classifier to predict Movie or TV Show.
-- Analyzed rating distribution.
+- Analyzed key factors influencing content availability.
-- Created interactive charts using Plotly.

-### Milestone 4 – Dashboard Development
+- Used feature importance to interpret the model.

+### Milestone 4: Dashboard, Integration & Deployment (Week 7 & 8)
-- Developed an interactive dashboard using Streamlit.
+- Developed an interactive Streamlit dashboard.
-- Added filters for content type.
+- Added filters for year, genre, country, and content type.
-- Displayed interactive charts and insights.
+- Displayed insights such as top genres, country-wise content distribution, and ratings analysis.
+- Tested and prepared the dashboard for deployment.

 ## Features
 - Data Cleaning